sbhrwl/data_structures_algorithms/readme.md

 ### Set
 - A set is a collection of **unique elements** with **no specific order**.
-- Sets are typically used when you   - want to check if an element is a member of a group or
+- Sets are typically used when you want
+  - to check if an element is a member of a group (presenceor absence) or
   - to remove duplicates from a list.

 ### Map